sankarvj/kubekadal/README.md

 # kubekadal

-Talk to your infra using the Kubernetes client go library.
+Talk1 to your infra using the Kubernetes client go library.
 Inspired by kelsey hightower kube conference.
 For demo purpose only since voice commands are high volatile, don't use that in your real cluster setup.